 Complete the proposed corrections in your compliance statement within the 150-day deadline.
 For example, you made plan loans to married participants without obtaining spousal consent.
 Your compliance statement says you agree to secure spousal consent for those distributions and update your qualified joint and survivor administrative procedures to include language for the spouse’s signature on loan applications.
 You need to prepare the paperwork, contact the affected individuals, obtain the spousal consents, revise your loan documents and complete all necessary administrative actions within 150 days of the compliance statement’s date.

 If the plan sponsor doesn’t complete the corrective actions within 150 days of the compliance statement’s date, the compliance statement is invalid.
-The sponsor will have to file another VCP submission, pay a new user fee, along with a compliance fee, and identify that they didn’t complete the corrections within 150 days from the date the compliance statement was issued.
+The sponsor will have to file another VCP submission, pay a new user fee, and identify that they didn’t complete the corrections within 150 days from the date the compliance statement was issued.

 If you need additional time to complete the proposed corrections in your compliance statement, request an extension in writing before the 150-day correction period expires.
-Submit your request for an extension of the correction to the agent that worked on your submission and issued the compliance statement.
+Generally, submit your request for an extension of the correction to the IRS specialist, via fax, that worked on your submission and issued the compliance statement.
 You’ll need to explain why you need more time, what steps you’ve taken so far and the extension of time requested.
 Follow-up by telephone within a couple of days to ensure that they have received your request.
 If that person is not available, leave a message on the VCP Status Line at 626-927-2011 (not a toll-free number).

 In addition, if you find errors on the information reported on your Form 5500 return, file an amended Form 5500 as soon as possible to avoid additional penalties and interest.
 If you haven’t filed your Form 5500, IRS and Department of Labor (DOL) have programs to help you catch up with late annual reports.